polakowo/vectorbt/README.md

     </a>
 </p>

 Test thousands of trading ideas in seconds, analyze portfolios across markets and timeframes, and uncover what works with minimal code.
+Built for both human researchers and AI agents, VectorBT combines rapid experimentation with a mature, battle-tested backtesting stack shaped by years of community use.

 VectorBT is the open-source, community edition of [VectorBT PRO](https://vectorbt.pro/), a state-of-the-art hybrid backtesting library.

 ## Features